hansm4543/Mindappy/README.md

 </br>

 ## How to boot the application:
-* For boot, with CMD you have to move to Mindappy folder and type npx expo start
+* For boot, with CMD you have to move to Mindappy folder and type npx expo install then npx expo start

 </br>